malev/gender-detector/README.md

 **This is still in beta stages, use with precaution**

 © 2014 Marcos Vanetta.
 Available under GPL2 License.
-See LICENSE.md.
+See LICENSE.

 # Datasets